rwth-acis/DVITA2/README.md

 Now import the folder containing all the individual projects in your Eclipse workspace (`File > Import > General > Existing projects into workspace`)

 ##Set up D-VITA Database
-D-VITA needs a config file dvita_config.txt --- Create a file dvita_config.txt (the example values below are for a mysql database, adapt them to your needs by replacing the fake values with real values):
+The D-VITA Web app needs a config file dvita_config.txt residing in the app's WEB-INF folder --- Create a file dvita_config.txt (the example values below are for a mysql database, adapt them to your needs by replacing the fake values with real values):

 ```
 server=honolulu